Rarst/laps/README.md

 For Ajax and REST API — Laps outputs performance information by Server Timing API, for use with clients such as Chrome Dev Tools.

-Note that REST API requests need nonce to be fully authenticated with cookies and show the information.
+Note that REST API requests need nonce, to be fully authenticated with cookies, to show the information.
 Alternately `laps_can_see` check can be filtered.

 ![Laps v3 dev tools screenshot](https://i.imgur.com/hkl1Qk9.png)